Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 The theoretical maximum throughput () for a batch size of 1 is roughly (a simplified model derived from memory-bandwidth analyses such as Pope et al.)[20]:

-In this simplified batch-size-one model, the GPU streams the weight footprint from HBM for each generated token.
-There is little weight reuse across sequential steps (the KV cache reuses activations, not the static weights).
-Memory bandwidth therefore gives a useful ceiling:
+In this simplified batch-size-one model, the GPU streams the relevant active weight footprint from HBM for each generated token.
+Little weight reuse happens across sequential steps (the KV cache reuses activations, not the static weights).
+For a dense model, the active footprint is approximately the full model.
+For an MoE model, use shared weights plus routed expert bytes measured for the token; full checkpoint residency isn't the decode denominator.

-This is the reciprocal of the time required to load the entire model from HBM once.
-An H100 SXM (3.35 TB/s HBM bandwidth) serving a 7B dense model in FP16 (≈14 GB of weights) yields an upper bound of roughly 239 tokens/sec for a single sequence.[16]
+This is the reciprocal of the time required to load the relevant weight footprint from HBM once.
+An H100 SXM (3.35 TB/s HBM bandwidth) serving Qwen3.6-27B in BF16 (about 54 GB of dense weights) yields an upper bound of roughly 62 tokens/sec for a single sequence.[21][14]
 Real systems achieve lower throughput because:

 This bound explains why quantization can improve decode throughput: halving only the weight-footprint term (FP16 to INT8, for example) doubles this simplified ceiling.
 Actual speedup is smaller or different when kernel support, KV-cache traffic, compute, or communication dominate.
 It also shows why large models may require tensor parallelism: the denominator grows while per-GPU bandwidth stays fixed.